 Before we can determine what lures to run, we need to know where the preferred temperature of our target species is, in this case for king salmon.
 We have discussed how to find this in previous posts.
 We typically choose our lure presentations based upon where in the water column this temperature is.
 There are typically four scenarios that we may encounter.

-When we find the preferred temperature in 25 ft of water or less, stickbaits and spoons get the nod.
+When we find the preferred temperature in 25 ft to 50ft of water spoons get the nod.
 Colors will depend quite a bit on water clarity and time of day.
 Overcast or clear sunny skies also matter in the equation.
 In muddy waters, baits with glow, or green and chartreuse produce well.
 Patterns such as firetiger, glow pearl, and glow frog are our favorites to start with.

 Second Quadrant of The Water Column

-If temps are 50 to 60 ft. or a bit less in the water column, spoons are our go to choice.
+If temps are 50ft and deeper the water column again, spoons are our go to choice.
 The old adage “bright day bright lures” typically holds true.
 Don’t forget water clarity.
 Dark stained water can change things as well as a well defined thermocline or temperature break.
 Please check out “keys to fishing flasher flies” as well as “matching the hatch” to further shed some light on that scenario!

 Generally speaking, when temps are in 60 ft or less of water, salmon rely more on sight than their lateral line to home in and feed on prey.
 But there will be times, as mentioned above, when the water will be stained or cloudy.
 Salmon must then rely more on their lateral line to feed.
-This can be taken advantage of by running flasher and flies, or cut bait!
+Running flasher and flies, or cut bait gets the nod here!

 Third Quadrant of The Water Column

-If you follow these principals or at least start with them during your trolling endeavors, you will be well on your way to successful outings.
+If you follow these principals on what lures to run, or at least start with them during your trolling endeavors, you will be well on your way to successful outings.
 Adaptation to water temperature location is key.
 Also keep in mind that mixing things up a bit, like running spoons deep, can also pay dividends on certain days.
 Reading the water and its conditions will help you adjust.
 The fish will tell you, too, when they bite!